faylward/bioinformatics_tutorials/3_Gene_Prediction/Gene_Prediction.md

 So far we have only considered protein-coding genes, but genes that encode functional RNAs are very important and should be considered as well.
 <br/>
-To predict rRNAs and tRNAs we will use the tool barrnap
+To predict rRNAs and tRNAs we will use the tool barrnap: https://github.com/tseemann/barrnap

+To install barrnap we will use Anaconda, just as with prodigal:
+> conda install barrnap -c bioconda

 <br/>
 Barrnap is a relatively simple tool to use.
 We can see the help menu with